sivasb1019/Cpp-Tutorials/DSA/README.md

 - **Use `std::map` and `std::set`** when you need ordered collections.
 - **Use `std::unordered_map` and `std::unordered_set`** when you don't care about order and need average O(1) performance.
 - **Use `std::stack`, `std::queue`, or `std::priority_queue`** when you need container adapters for specific use cases.

+Choosing the right STL container is essential for writing efficient and maintainable code, and understanding the trade-offs of each container type is key to making the right decision.